 - bar of ivory soap (do not try this with any other brand of soap)

 - microwaveable dinner plate

-Before you begin, you can take a few minutes to let the children examine the soap.
+Before you begin, you can take a few minutes to let the children examine the bar of soap.
 Use descriptive words as you take turns holding it, feeling it and smelling it.

-- Put your soap in the microwave
+Put your plate of soap in the microwave.

-You’ll want to pull up a chair or stool for your child to stand on so they can watch what happens to the soap in the microwave.
-This part of the process is fascinating!
+You’ll want to pull up a chair or stool for your child to stand on so they can watch the ivory expand right before their eyes.